SERVICE-DECLARATION-PROTOCOL

 Where:

-• service: The service type of the declaration.
+• service defines the service type of the declaration;

-• provider_id: An Ed25519PublicKey used to sign the message by the validator.
+• provider_id is an Ed25519PublicKey used to sign the message by the validator;

-• locked_note_id: A NoteId used for minimum stake threshold verification.
+• locked_note_id is a NoteId used for minimum stake threshold verification purposes;

-• locators: A copy of the locators from the DeclarationMessage.
+• locators are a copy of the locators from the DeclarationMessage;

-• created: The block number of the block that contained the declaration.
+• created refers to the block number of the block that contained the declaration;

-• active: The latest block number for which the active message was sent (set to created by default).
+• active refers to the latest block number for which the active message was sent (it is set to created by default);

-• withdrawn: The block number for which the service declaration was withdrawn (set to 0 by default).
+• withdrawn refers to the block number for which the service declaration was withdrawn (it is set to 0 by default).

-• nonce: MUST be set to 0 for the declaration message and MUST increase monotonically by every message sent for the declaration_id.
+• The nonce must be set to 0 for the declaration message and must increase monotonically by every message sent for the declaration_id.

-The declaration_id (of type DeclarationId) is the unique identifier of DeclarationInfo, calculated as a hash of the concatenation of service, provider_id, zk_id, and locators.
-The hash function implementation is blake2b using 256 bits of output:
+We also define the declaration_id (of a DeclarationId type) that is the unique identifier of DeclarationInfo calculated as a hash of the concatenation of service, provider_id, locators and zk_id.
+The implementation of the hash function is blake2b using 256 bits of the output.

 declarations: list[declaration_id]